react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 - `title` - a title (string) of the scene
 - `drawer` - a config object for the drawer:
-  - `label` - Optional title string displayed in the drawer sidebar.
-When undefined, scene `title` is used.
+  - `label` - String, React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Element, to display in drawer sidebar.
+When undefined, scene `title` is used
-  - `icon` - Custom React Element or a function, that given `{ focused: boolean, tintColor: string }`, returns a React.Element to display in drawer sidebar
+  - `icon` - React Element or a function, that given `{ focused: boolean, tintColor: string }` returns a React.Element, to display in drawer sidebar

 ### Navigator Props